chinapedia/wikipedia.abstract.en/Page/Equal_temperament.md

 Regular diatonic tunings

-Rank-2_temperaments_with_the_generator_close_to_a_fifth_and_period_an_octave.jpgs continuum, which include many notable "equal temperament" tunings (Milne 2007).[57]]] The diatonic tuning in twelve equal can be generalized to any regular diatonic tuning dividing the octave as a sequence of steps TTSTTTS (or a rotation of it) with all the T's and all the S's the same size and the S's smaller than the T's.
+s continuum, which include many notable "equal temperament" tunings (Milne 2007).[57]]] The diatonic tuning in twelve equal can be generalized to any regular diatonic tuning dividing the octave as a sequence of steps TTSTTTS (or a rotation of it) with all the T's and all the S's the same size and the S's smaller than the T's.
 In twelve equal the S is the semitone and is exactly half the size of the tone T. When the S's reduce to zero the result is TTTTT or a five-tone equal temperament, As the semitones get larger, eventually the steps are all the same size, and the result is in seven tone equal temperament.
 These two endpoints are not included as regular diatonic tunings.

 The notes in a regular diatonic tuning are connected together by a cycle of seven tempered fifths.
 The twelve-tone system similarly generalizes to a sequence CDCDDCDCDCDD (or a rotation of it) of chromatic and diatonic semitones connected together in a cycle of twelve fifths.
 In this case, seven equal is obtained in the limit as the size of C tends to zero and five equal is the limit as D tends to zero while twelve equal is of course the case C = D.